-“This reduction is possibly due to people being more aware of the harbor clean-ups and the impact of dumping tyres and road cones into the harbour,” she says.
+“This reduction is possibly due to people being more aware of the harbour clean-ups and the impact of dumping tyres and road cones into the harbour,” she says.

-The harbor is looking much better she says.
+The harbour is looking much better she says.

-“People are more aware that the harbor is a jewel in our crown and that it is to be treasured.”
+“People are more aware that the harbour is a jewel in our crown and that it is to be treasured.”

 Sharli-Jo said the Rongoa Appreciation class from Te Wananga O Aotearoa recently did a clean-up of the Porirua Stream.
 “The group, led by Sharlene Moata-Davies made a wairakau and performed waiata and karakia at the stream mouth to help keep the rubbish keep out.”

 Porirua City Council provides equipment, organises the safety briefings and collects and disposes of the waste from the clean-ups.

 Porirua Harbour Strategy Coordinator Keith Calder says groups doing harbour clean-ups play a huge role in keeping our harbour clean, but that everyone has a part to play.
 “It would be good to see the ongoing shopping cart and road cone litter ‘disappear’.
 But proper disposal of domestic and other rubbish is really important, otherwise it generally ends up in the harbour.
 Never a good look!”, says Keith.